 John (@wiswell) is a writer who lives where New York keeps all its trees.
-His stories have appeared at Fireside Magazine, Daily Science Fiction, and Podcastle.
+His stories have appeared at Fireside Magazine, Daily Science Fiction, Nature, and Podcastle.
 He has a lifelong dream of being eaten by a T-Rex, and would settle for a robot one if you have affordable rates.

 Karen Osborne lives in Baltimore with two violins, an autoharp, four cameras, a husband and a bonkers orange cat.
 She’s been a reporter, a wedding videographer, a newspaper photographer, a high school English teacher, a Starfleet captain and a Scottish fiddler.
 She is a graduate of Viable Paradise and the Clarion Writers’ Workshop.Her short fiction can currently be found at Escape Pod, and forthcoming in Fireside Magazine and Beneath Ceaseless Skies.